mishnit/mishnit.github.io/Engg-Manager-README.md

 *if you are told about something vague, ask for more information then do some analysis and surface them as quickly as possible.*

 # Receiving and Providing Feedback
 Feedback should be provided and received as soon as possible.
-Instead of waiting for our next 1:1, or the next Officevibe survey, or the next watercooler conversation, grab me and let's talk it out.
+Instead of waiting for our next 1:1, or the next internal survey, or the next watercooler conversation, grab me and let's talk it out.

 Every person is different, and therefore every project and every team are different.
 There is always room for improvement, for everyone.
 So, if you have any feedback for me, please come talk to me, I promise I won't bite! ;)